 There are also temporary heat brands for animals who will be sold.
 In these cases, the branding iron is applied more lightly and only for a few seconds to burn the hair but not the skin.2

-Caustic chemical products are used.
+When this method is applied, caustic chemical products are used.
 Initially, corrosion was proposed as a less-painful alternative to fire branding, although it has been found to also be a very painful branding method.

 This method is used to replace heat branding on dark-coated animals.
 It is a somewhat less painful alternative and is considered acceptable by the United Kingdom’s Department of Environment, Food, and Rural Affairs, even though it does cause suffering.1 For cold branding, dry ice at -70ºC, and liquid nitrogen at a temperature of between -170ºC and -197ºC are used.
 Prolonged contact with this material produces the destruction of melanocytes (cells that produce skin pigment).
 The skin freezes, an edema (swollen section of the skin) is formed, and in the following weeks the skin and hair in the area will fall off.
 The hair later grows back white in color.